-Psoriatic arthritis and osteoarthritis are types of arthritis.
-Psoriatic arthritis is an autoimmune disorder that happens to some people who have psoriasis.
-Osteoarthritis is a degenerative condition that occurs when the cartilage at the end of the bone wears away.
+Psoriatic arthritis (PsA) is an autoimmune condition that affects some people with psoriasis.
+Osteoarthritis (OA) is a degenerative condition that involves cartilage at the end of bones wearing away.

 People with PsA may have:

 - painful, swollen joints, which may be red or discolored and warm

 - dactylitis, which is swelling in the fingers and toes that may cause them to take on a sausage-like appearance

 - thick patches of itchy, dry skin that may have silvery-white scales

 - red, irritated eyes

 - tenderness in the heel and under the foot